 An essential element of bloodstock transport is groom expertise and experience.
 InstoneAir provides highly experienced, trained flying grooms if required.
 All grooms are certified by ATA or hold a NVQ qualification and a certificate of competence issued by UK agriculture department DEFRA.

 InstoneAir loadmasters travel on every charter flight.
 They are responsible for the following to ensure that the flight goes smoothly:

 - Pre-flight load planning

-- Ensuring the horse stalls are secured to the aircraft pallets
+- Assembling horse stalls and ensuring they are secured to the aircraft pallets

 - Feed / watering / inspection during flight